Financial risks and opportunities

 Changes in interest rates can create risks and opportunities for business operations as well as for financial transactions.
 Daimler employs a variety of interest-rate sensitive financial instruments to manage the cash requirements of its business operations on a day-to-day basis.
-Most of these financial instruments are held in connection with the financial services business of Daimler Financial Services, whose policy is generally to perform term-congruent refinancing.
-However, to a limited extent, the funding does not match in terms of maturities and interest rates, which gives rise to the risk of changes in interest rates.
-The funding activities of the industrial business and the financial services business are coordinated at Group level.
+Most of these financial instruments are held in connection with the financial services business of Daimler Financial Services.
+Term-congruent refinancing is generally undertaken for the financial services business.
+However, to a certain extent, the funding does not match in terms of maturities and interest rates, which gives rise to the risk of changes in interest rates.
+The funding activities of the industrial business and the financial services business are coordinated centrally at Group level.
 Derivative interest rate instruments such as interest rate swaps are used to achieve the desired interest rate maturities and asset/liability structures (asset and liability management).

 Equity price risks and opportunities

 The Group is subject to equity price risks in connection with its listed associated companies and joint ventures.
 At December 31, 2018, the shares in listed companies that

 Commodity price risks and opportunities